davaya/openc2-jadn/jadn-v2.0.md

 ## 4.3 Collection Types

-A collection **value** is a group of elements of the same or different types.
+A collection is a group of elements of the same or different types, with a value and multiple literal representations of that value.
-A collection **datatype** defines the collection's value space, lexical space, and lexical-to-value mapping.
+A collection **object** is the instantiation of a collection value in a processing environment, i.e., a variable.
+A variable has both a type and the functions/operations defined on values of that type.
-A collection **object** is the instantiation of a collection in a processing environment.
+A collection **type** defines the collection's value space, literal spaces, and literal-to-value mappings.

-The object has both a datatype and the functions/operations defined on values of that type.
+As noted in the introduction, an information model defines a collection in a way that is representation-independent both as an object within a process and as literals exchanged among processes.

-Each collection type has two parts:
+Each collection type thus has two parts:
-1. **[multiplicity type](#431-multiplicity-types)**, one of six extended UML MultiplicityElement types that specify semantics of the collection as a whole, indicating variable types that support the required behavior.
+* a **[multiplicity type](#431-multiplicity-types)**, one of six extended UML MultiplicityElement types that specify semantics of the collection value (the variable type within a process)
-2. **[compound type](#432-compound-types)**, one of five JADN compound types that specify constraints on collection elements, literal representation of collection values, and the multiplicity type applied to collection values.
+* a **[compound type](#432-compound-types)**, one of five JADN compound types that specify literal representations of the collection value, constraints on collection elements, and the collection's multiplicity type.

-Information modeling starts with required collection semantics and then selects a compound type that represents collection values in the desired format.
+Information modeling starts with the desired collection semantics and then defines a compound type that represents its value in the desired literal formats.

 ### 4.3.1 Multiplicity Types